China

 ISA Rimbach Lecture 2004

-Automation Unplugged - Global Shifts in a new age Outline of the slides presented at the Rimbach Lecture Series, Keynote speech at ISA, Houston, Texas, October 6, 2004.
-Review of automation business, with predictions of continued consolidationss.
+Outline of the slides presented at the Rimbach Lecture Series, Keynote speech at ISA, Houston, Texas, October 6, 2004.
+Review of automation business, with predictions of continued consolidations.
 Discussions of new technologies and trends.
 How Outsourcing and Offshoring will impact future business as China and India emerge as global competitors.
 Keys for success.
 Future global challenges.

 M2M Revolution